Pointyware/XYZ/README.md

 # XYZ
 Get your X from Y to Z

-## Users
+## Roles
-* Riders - Individuals, Groups, or Wards
+* Passengers - Individuals, Groups, or Wards taking a trip.
-* Drivers - Owners or Operators
+* Providers - Owners or Operators providing the service.
+* Managers - Fleet Managers or Dispatchers managing the service.

 ## Features
 * [Manage](./feature/manage/README.md)